nis65/multiroom/README.md

 # multiroom
 Step by step tutorial to install and configure a multiroom audio setup.
 It is based on mpd and snapcast and supports ALSA sources.
-Stream your vinyl records to all rooms.
-Or your favourite music from your mobile over bluetooth.
+Play your local music files and internet radio stations synchronously to all rooms.
+Or from any bluetooth audio source (including your mobile).
+Or even your vinyl records.

 ## Design